Sex Offense Defense Attorney Minneapolis

 Contact A Sex Offense Defense Attorney In Minneapolis

 While a fourth-degree sex offense charge may not be the most serious of charges, it still comes with very hefty penalties that can impact the rest of your life.
 If you have been charged with fourth-degree criminal sexual conduct, you have the right to seek the representation of a skilled defense attorney.
-To learn more about your rights and options, call the Speas Law Firm, P.A. at 612-333-6160 to request a free consultation.
+To learn more about your rights and options, call the Speas Law Firm, P.A. at 612-333-6160 to request a initial consultation.